SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 - $b$ is the bias vector (translate $x$),
 - $y$ is the output vector.

+Although this transformation process is essential for the neural network, it is still very lacking in terms of its power, especially for processing highly complex data.
+The reason is that the affine transformation operations such as scaling, rotation, and shearing even with the translation still cannot account for the nonlinearity.
+Why is that?

+let's see an example.
+Suppose we have a neural network with solely 2 fully-connected layers, then we can write out the equation as follows:
 ### Activation Functions
 **Sigmoid Function**
 ```math